OTTAWA NEPEAN CANADIANS BASEBALL CLUB - CODE OF CONDUCT - Amended and Adopted on October 26, 2020

 any use of alcohol or an illegal substance by any individual while acting in any league capacity.

 Complaints will be assessed by a Discipline Panel which shall be comprised of the President or their designate, and two other member of the Board of Directors.
 The results of all complaints will be reported verbally, and with a written report as needed.
 The offending individual will be informed of the report by phone and/or letter and given the opportunity to provide information concerning the incident.
-If uncontested, a judgment will be made immediately and if contested, a meeting will be held within seven days of the complaint.
+If uncontested, a judgment will be made immediately and if contested, a meeting will be held within seven days of the filed challenge to ONC's ruling.

 The following disciplinary sanctions may be applied singly or in combination for minor infractions: